I work as a youth development mentor, shaping the minds and hearts of youngins while I try to let their free minds and disinhibited spirits shape me.

 ― David Foster Wallace, Oblivion

-You want to have a conversation through which we may remind each other of parts of ourselves we have long forgotten
+You want to have a conversation through which we remember parts of ourselves that we had long forgotten